ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 for that simulant (reference person and spouse/unmarried partner ONLY), then include both as parents/guardians.
 Otherwise only include the one as a parent/guardian.

+(note to software engineers: if any of these rules turn out to be surprisingly hard to implement, please be in touch with research --- we have some flexibility in just how we do this!)

 **For a simulant who is below 24 and in GQ at college:**

 Simulant will be randomly assigned to a parent/guardian based on the below rules: